yasirbhutta/yasirbhutta.github.io/capcut/index.md

 **Audio & Music:** Record, Extract Audio, Isolate voice, Enhance voice, Reduce noice, Auto Captions Adding Background Music

 - Describe the process of adding background music to a video in CapCut.
-- What is the function of the 'Fade In' and 'Fade Out' audio effects in CapCut?
-- - Explain the concept of vocal isolation in audio recordings.
+- Explain the concept of vocal isolation in audio recordings.
 In the context of vocal isolation, differentiate between the goals of "keeping vocals" and "removing vocals."
 - Discuss the advantages and disadvantages of using CapCut's text-to-speech feature compared to recording your own voiceover.

 **Advanced Editing Techniques:** Background, Remove BG, Mask, Retouch